DusSemGames/OfficialPGMS/README.md

 OfficialPGMS
 ============

-A plugin in development by RainoBoy97, msalihov, Skipperguy12 and XX_iiShockzz_XX!
+A plugin in development by RainoBoy97, Msalihov, Skipperguy12 and XX_iiShockzz_XX!

 This plugin is aimed to be a public, open source version of the plugin used on Project Ares, PGM